drag0sd0g/MariaAlpha/docs/execution-engine-explainer.md

 ### Stage 4: Routing

 The `SmartOrderRouter` interface allows for venue selection logic — choosing between multiple exchanges or dark pools based on order characteristics, market conditions, or historical fill quality.
-In the MVP, the `DirectRouter` implementation is a pass-through that routes all orders to the single configured exchange adapter (venue = "PRIMARY") and publishes a `RoutingDecision` to the `routing.decisions` Kafka topic.

-Phase 2 will introduce venue scoring (fill quality, latency, fees), dark pool routing, and internal crossing — all behind the same `SmartOrderRouter` interface.
+Issue 2.1.1 introduced `ScoredSmartOrderRouter`, which weighs each configured venue across four scorers (latency, fees, information-leakage, liquidity / price-improvement) and writes the full breakdown to the `routing.decisions` Kafka topic.
+The legacy `DirectRouter` remains as a pass-through fallback.
+See `docs/smart-order-router-explainer.md` for the scoring model.

+Iceberg child slices flow through the same router — each child is routed independently, so a multi-venue split across an ICEBERG parent is possible.

 ### Stage 5: Submission

-The handler builds an `ExecutionInstruction` from the order (adding time-in-force and adjusted limit price), and the instruction is submitted to the exchange adapter.
+The handler builds an `ExecutionInstruction` from the order (a typed `TimeInForce`, an adjusted limit price, and an optional `displayQuantity` for ICEBERG children), and the instruction is submitted to the exchange adapter.
 The adapter returns an `OrderAck`:

 - **Accepted**: The order transitions to `SUBMITTED` and the exchange order ID is stored on the order for fill correlation.
 - **Rejected**: The order transitions to `REJECTED` with the adapter's rejection reason.

+For ICEBERG parents this stage is bypassed (see "ICEBERG dispatch" above) — the coordinator owns submission and lifecycle for the parent.

 ---